-Laura Thomas enters her third season as an assistant coach for the Northern Arizona Swimming & Diving program.
+Laura Thomas enters her fourth season as an assistant coach for the Northern Arizona Swimming & Diving program.
 A two-time NCAA All-American swimmer at Georgia, Thomas has founded two aquatic clubs and been a head coach for three club teams and a high school team with more than 15 years of experience in the state of Georgia.

 Thomas earned her first coaching position in 1997 as the head coach for the Deer Run swim team in Conyers, Ga., a position she held for more 15 years during which time she led swimmers to six county championships.
 Thomas founded both the Cobia Aquatic Club in Conyers and the Swim Oconee Aquatic Club in Watkinsville, Ga., and served as head coach, president and CEO of both organizations.